JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

             * Inlet - EnergyPlus inlet node name for the loop type.
             * Outlet - EnergyPlus outlet node name for the loop type.
+            * UseInBasePath (Optional) - Boolean value to determine if the object should be used when connecting the loop type.
+This value should be set to `false` in cases of parallel equipment, such as bypass pipes or reheat coils in an AirTerminal object.
+Note, the default value is `true`, but if any more than one EnergyPlus object is defined as a Base Object, then all but one EnergyPlus object should have this value set to `false` for each loop type.

 Example: